-This is the basic process for making a living trust in the Garden State:
+Here are six basic steps for creating a living trust in the Garden State:

-- Create the trust document, either using an online program or with the help of a lawyer.
+- Create the trust document: You can use an online program or create one with a lawyer.

-- Go to a notary public and sign the document.
+- Get the trust document notarized: Go to a notary public and sign the document.

 What Is a Living Trust?

 A living trust is a legal framework.
 It is established by a document and can be used to store property and assets.
 A trust has a trustee who manages the property and distributes it to relevant beneficiaries.
 You can name yourself as trustee or give that job to someone else.